 The unprecedented cost of cars is largely the result of a dwindling supply of vehicles.
 Automakers have been burdened by a global semiconductor shortage for months that has drastically slowed manufacturing, resulting in limited availability and increased costs.

-Those looking for relief in the used car market won’t find much.
-The price of used cars is reaching record highs as well, with the average cost topping $25,000 this summer, according to Cox Automotive.
+Those looking for relief in the used car market may find a little.
+After a few years of increases and reaching record highs as well, the average cost of used cars is beginning to level out and look “more normal,” according to Cox Automotive.

 Should You Buy Out Your Car Lease?